Haus4/NeCo/docs/sem_2/UC8_ChatEncrypted.md

 ## 4. Preconditions

 ### 4.1 User key is generated
-The chat messages are signed with a PGP-Key, which is generated upon opening the app.
+The chat messages are signed with a ECC-Key, which is generated upon opening the app.

 ### 4.2 User key is exchanged
 The keys must have been exchanged before chating.